bjones519/Kura_C4_D3/README.md

 - Deploy a web application in a fully automated Elastic Beanstalk Environment using Jenkins

 ## Issues
-- When installing the aws eb cli as the jenkins user I was prompted that I needed to install python3-pip and I couldnt do it as the jenins user, I had to logout and install as the ubuntu user and then it worked
+- When installing the aws eb cli as the jenkins user I was prompted that I needed to install python3-pip and I couldn't do it as the jenins user, I had to logout and install as the ubuntu user since it has sudoer rights and the jenkins user does not
 - Ran into the issue in the screenshot below, not something I have the IAM permissions to fix.
-Realized that I had to switch AWS environments and not use the D3 one
+Realized that I had to switch AWS environments and not use the D3 one that was assigned
 ![AWS](AWSError.jpg)

 ## Steps